Countable and Uncountable Nouns: Rules and Examples

 Countable and uncountable nouns refer to the type of noun that can be counted or not.
 Countable nouns refer to things that can be counted such as apples, pens, and chairs while uncountable nouns refer to things that cannot be counted like water, sugar, and salt.

-It is important to understand the rules of using countable and uncountable nouns, for example, countable nouns have singular and need to be used with the correct quantifiers such as “few” and “many” while uncountable nouns require the use of “less” or “much.
+In addition, countable nouns need to be used with the correct quantifiers such as “few” and “many” while uncountable nouns require the use of “less” or “much.
 Proper usage of countable and uncountable nouns can help you communicate effectively and clearly in both written and spoken English.

 Common Mistakes with Countable and Uncountable Nouns